Gentle Growth.

 Wild Resilience.

-Supporting women and teens through grief, trauma, and life transitions, wherever you are in NC.
+Supporting women and adolescents through grief, trauma, and life transitions, wherever you are in NC.

 Therapy That Meets You Where You Are

-I support women and teens across North Carolina as they navigate grief, identity, trauma, and major life transitions.
+I help women and adolescents in North Carolina work through grief, identity, trauma, and big life changes.

-I work from a trauma‑informed, attachment‑focused lens.
-Your story matters, and we honor it together.
+I use a trauma-informed, attachment-focused approach.
+Your story is important, and we will honor it together.

-Our work centers on resilience, self‑compassion, and meaningful growth.
+Together, we focus on building resilience, self-compassion, and real growth.

 EMDR Intensives